lucvaladares/GeoReservoirOntology/README.md

 ## Project structure

+To download the GeoReservoir ontology files, go to the [Releases](https://github.com/BDI-UFRGS/GeoReservoirOntology/releases) section.

+The project is organized as follows:

 - GeoReservoirOntology.owl - The main GeoReservoir ontology file
 - KarooChannelLeveeCaseStudy.owl - A case study containing a usage example
 - ./imports - Folder containing the local copies of imported ontologies